blog page

 In this blog we will discuss the differences between each option.

-Invisalign First → early guidance and space creation
+Invisalign First → early guidance and space creation (Ages 6-10 years with mixed dentition)

-RME → younger children/early teens
+RME → younger children/early teens (Typically before the age of 14 years)

-MARPE → older teens and adults
+MARPE → older teens and some young adults (Under the age of 25)

-SARPE → hospital-based adult cases
+SARPE → hospital-based adult cases (Over the age of 25)

 Invisalign First – Early Orthodontic Treatment for Young Children